JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 You also have **substreamer** app on ios or android (as a client), they also have: https://hub.docker.com/r/ghenry22/substreamer

-> Just that its not OSS
+> Just that its not OSS!

-See also MeTube and Navidrome:
+See also MeTube and Navidrome: *Working together seamlessly*

 ![NaviDrome UI](/blog_img/selfh/HomeLab/navidrome.png)